 Our quotation will detail all the components needed (excluding common fittings) that are required for the heat pump system to be installed.
 If you wish to purchase a heat pump unit in isolation, please speak to your project manager.

 How much space does my heat pump take up?

-Air source systems require space for the cylinder and buffer tank.
-Additional space is needed for ground source units that are sited internally.
+Air source systems require space externally for the unit and internally for the cylinder and buffer tank.

 Do I need to upgrade my existing heating to have a heat pump?